 The first day, Discover, has one or more reading assignments from the two spine books, and it sometimes adds map work.

 The second day, Explore, has either a parent or student read the History Hop part of the chapter from the core text.
 Then students work on their History Travel Log.
 Using templates from the student pages, they mark on a timeline then cut, paste, and color an illustration from the student pages—or draw their own illustration.
 They can write or dictate answers to questions about the History Hop regarding whom they met, what they saw, and what they learned.
-During some weeks, they might also explore historical sites using Google Earth.
+During some weeks, they might also explore historical sites using Google Earth™.

 The fourth day, Demonstrate, gives choices for how students will demonstrate what they have learned.
 All children are to read through the terms and concepts shown at the beginning of the unit, then parents can decide whether to have children copy some or all of them into their history notebook.
-After this, parents can choose from three options: present children with questions that require short answers, ask the child to narrate verbally or in writing what they have learned, or have the child copy or take from dictation a passage they will write in their history notebook.
+After this, parents can choose from three options: present children with questions that require short answers, ask the child to narrate verbally or in writing what they have learned, or have the child copy or write from dictation a passage in their history notebook.

 If you use the study guide, you will probably spend an entire school year on each course, but you can reduce the number of activities to fit the courses into a shorter time frame if need be.